akka/akka/akka-docs/java/camel.rst

 --------------
 The akka-camel module is implemented as an Akka Extension, the ``CamelExtension`` object.
 Extensions will only be loaded once per ``ActorSystem``, which will be managed by Akka.
-The ``CamelExtension`` object provides access to the `Camel`_ trait.
+The ``CamelExtension`` object provides access to the `Camel`_ interface.
-The `Camel`_ trait in turn provides access to two important Apache Camel objects, the `CamelContext`_ and the `ProducerTemplate`_.
+The `Camel`_ interface in turn provides access to two important Apache Camel objects, the `CamelContext`_ and the `ProducerTemplate`_.
 Below you can see how you can get access to these Apache Camel objects.

-.. includecode:: code/docs/camel/Introduction.scala#CamelExtension
+.. includecode:: code/docs/camel/CamelExtensionTestBase.java#CamelExtension

 One ``CamelExtension`` is only loaded once for every one ``ActorSystem``, which makes it safe to call the ``CamelExtension`` at any point in your code to get to the
 Apache Camel objects associated with it.
 There is one `CamelContext`_ and one `ProducerTemplate`_ for every one ``ActorSystem`` that uses a ``CamelExtension``.
 Below an example on how to add the ActiveMQ component to the `CamelContext`_, which is required when you would like to use the ActiveMQ component.

-.. includecode:: code/docs/camel/Introduction.scala#CamelExtensionAddComponent
+.. includecode:: code/docs/camel/CamelExtensionTestBase.java#CamelExtensionAddComponent

 The `CamelContext`_ joins the lifecycle of the ``ActorSystem`` and ``CamelExtension`` it is associated with; the `CamelContext`_ is started when the ``CamelExtension`` is created, and it is shut down when the associated ``ActorSystem`` is shut down.
 The same is true for the `ProducerTemplate`_.

 The ``CamelExtension`` is used by both `Producer` and `Consumer` actors to interact with Apache Camel internally.
-You can access the ``CamelExtension`` inside a `Producer` or a `Consumer` using the ``camel`` definition, or get straight at the `CamelContext` using the ``camelContext`` definition.
+You can access the ``CamelExtension`` inside a `Producer` or a `Consumer` using the ``camel`` method, or get straight at the `CamelContext` using the ``getCamelContext`` method or to the `ProducerTemplate` using the `getProducerTemplate` method.
 Actors are created and started asynchronously.
-When a `Consumer` actor is created, the `Consumer` is published at its Camel endpoint (more precisely, the route is added to the `CamelContext`_ from the `Endpoint`_ to the actor).
+When a `Consumer` actor is created, the `Consumer` is published at its Camel endpoint
+(more precisely, the route is added to the `CamelContext`_ from the `Endpoint`_ to the actor).
 When a `Producer` actor is created, a `SendProcessor`_ and `Endpoint`_ are created so that the Producer can send messages to it.
 Publication is done asynchronously; setting up an endpoint may still be in progress after you have requested the actor to be created.
 Some Camel components can take a while to startup, and in some cases you might want to know when the endpoints are activated and ready to be used.
-The `Camel`_ trait allows you to find out when the endpoint is activated or deactivated.
+The `Camel`_ interface allows you to find out when the endpoint is activated or deactivated.

-.. includecode:: code/docs/camel/Introduction.scala#CamelActivation
+.. includecode:: code/docs/camel/ActivationTestBase.java#CamelActivation

 The above code shows that you can get a ``Future`` to the activation of the route from the endpoint to the actor, or you can wait in a blocking fashion on the activation of the route.
 An ``ActivationTimeoutException`` is thrown if the endpoint could not be activated within the specified timeout.
 Deactivation works in a similar fashion:

-.. includecode:: code/docs/camel/Introduction.scala#CamelDeactivation
+.. includecode:: code/docs/camel/ActivationTestBase.java#CamelDeactivation

 Deactivation of a Consumer or a Producer actor happens when the actor is terminated.
 For a Consumer, the route to the actor is stopped.
 For a Producer, the `SendProcessor`_ is stopped.
 A ``DeActivationTimeoutException`` is thrown if the associated camel objects could not be deactivated within the specified timeout.